 Parking at all Disney parks is $20 per day for standard parking and you pay this on entry into Disney World.
 This really adds up if you’re going to the parks most days.
 You don’t have to pay again if you leave and come back later though which is handy if you want to go home for a rest before the nighttime fireworks.

 It’s not publicised but if you eat at a restaurant in one of the hotels you can claim your parking back, just ask at the hotel reception and you’ll get back your $20.
 It’s a good idea to go for breakfast so you can leave your car at the hotel all day and use the hotel’s transport into the park.

 Go to Epcot to meet Princesses

-Little H’s top priority was meeting all of her favourite characters – mainly princesses!
+Little H’s top priority was meeting all of her favourite characters – mainly every single Disney princess!
 A few years ago we queued for over 2 hours to meet a princess (they didn’t tell you which one) at Disneyland Paris and when we got to the front Little H cried because it was Snow White, not Rapunzel.
-We weren’t going to make that mistake again so fast passed Cinderella and Aurora for the first day at Magic Kingdom!
+We weren’t going to make that mistake again so fast passed a meet with Cinderella and Aurora for our first day at the Magic Kingdom.

 On the second day of our holiday, we went to Epcot and realised this is the place to meet the princesses who aren’t available to meet at Magic Kingdom.

 The World Showcase is set around the lake and is made up of 11 countries.
-At most of these countries, you can meet a different Disney Princess – Elsa & Anna in Norway, Snow White in Germany, Belle in France and so on.
-The princesses are there all day and we didn’t have to queue for any of them for more than 10 minutes – much shorter than in Magic Kingdom.
+At most of these countries, you can meet a different Disney Princess – Elsa & Anna in Norway, Snow White in Germany, Belle in France, and so on.
+The princesses are there all day and we didn’t have to queue for more than 10 minutes for any of them – much shorter than in Magic Kingdom.